skwp/dotfiles/README.md

  * vim-ruby-conque - helpers to run ruby,rspec,rake within ConqueTerm - use \rr (ruby), \ss (rspec), \ll (rspec line), \RR (rake)
  * vim-markdown-preview - :Mm to view your README.md as html
  * ruby-debug-ide - not quite working for me, but maybe it will for you. supposedly a graphical debugger you can step through

+ General enhancements that don't add new commands

+ * IndexedSearch - when you do searches will show you "Match 2 of 4" in the status line, nothing new to learn
+ * delimitMate - automatically closes quotes
+ * syntastic - automatic syntax checking when you save the file

 Adding your own vim plugins